CLARIAH/ineo-content/README.md

     * ``standards/`` -  Contains Markdown texts describing standards
 * ``media/`` - Stores images or other associated media files,
     * Right now all media files are in this single folder, without subfolders, this limitation is only due to the admin CMS.
+    * Images or downloadable documents/spreadsheets/presentations that are referenced from one of the markdown files may be included in this subdirectory as well.
     * You can reference images from the markdown files, just use `/media/` as URL prefix when doing so.
-    * Images or downloadable documents/spreadsheets/presentations that are referenced from one of the markdown files may be included in this subdirectory.
+    * You can also reference media elsewhere on the web, always sure to use `https://` in that case.
+This should probably be kept to a minimum as there is no guarantee such media will persist in that location over time.
     * Videos are not suitable for direct inclusion in the git repository as they are too big, they need to be hosted elsewhere.
     * Ensure the media files you upload here are suitable for use on the web, pay attention to file-size, format and resolution.